 Over the years we learned the typical deviations of malfunctioning ultrasonic stacks parts and condensed this knowledge within general guidelines and acceptance criteria.
 The guidelines have been summarized on the table above and the criteria programed on the TRZ® Software.

-Before running the tests, ensure that the stack parts mating surfaces are flat, parallel and clean.
-A light coat of high temperature grease or a film washer on the mating surfaces is recommended.
-Any mating surface in bad condition should be reconditioned, because poor mating surfaces compromise both mechanical quality factor (Qm) and performance of the stack.
-Likewise, clean and check the studs and threads condition.
+Before running tests, ensure that the stack parts mating surfaces are flat, parallel and clean.
+A light coat of high temperature grease or a Mylar® washer on the mating surfaces is recommended.
+Any mating surface in bad condition should be reconditioned, because poor mating surfaces compromise both mechanical quality factor (Qm) and performance.
+Likewise, clean and check the studs and threads.

 The converter frequency range [Fr-Fa]C should contain the stack nominal frequency.
 In the first figure above, the stack operational frequency (20 kHz) is within the blue region, indicating the converter is ok with regard to this criterion.
 In the second figure, the stack operational frequency (20 kHz) is out of the blue region, indicating the high frequency of the converter.
 The operational frequency range may be anywhere between the converter Fr and Fa, however, the most common frequency should be close to Fr.
 A stack with a high or low frequency converter may work and be acceptable, but with lower efficiency and higher heating than a proper tuned one.

-Other criteria are applied by the TRZ® Software in relation to the frequencies and respective impedances, however they are not strict because the frequencies and impedances of converters vary greatly with the device maximum power and from one manufacturer to another (users may and should perform refinement where possible).
+Other criteria are applied by the TRZ® Software in relation to the frequencies and respective impedances, however they are not strict because the frequencies and impedances of converters vary greatly with the device maximum power and from one manufacturer to another (users may refine the criteria at their own).

 If the converter fails on the previous step, you have found the problem or at least one of them.
-If the converter is ok, the problem is somewhere else and you can move to the next step by testing the booster.
-To test the booster, you need to connect it to a converter in good conditions (it can be the stack's own) with the proper torque and procedures recommended by the manufacturer.
+If the converter passed, the problem is somewhere else and you can move to the next step by testing the booster.
+To test the booster, you need to couple it to a converter in good conditions (it can be the stack's own) with the proper torque and procedures recommended by the manufacturer.

 The “converter+booster” mechanical quality factor (Qm) must be equal to or higher than 700 regardless of the frequency, power or manufacturer.
-This number is a rule of thumb based on our experience.
-We recommend to test the converter+booster also on the welding machine for the mechanical quality factor (Qm).
-Sometimes the booster problem is the damage on o-rings cushion, what may not be detectable unless the booster is fixed.
-This test is also important in developments to check if the booster nodal region is coinciding with the holding region (if not, the mechanical quality factor will decrease considerably).
+This number is a general guideline based on our practical experience.
+We recommend to also test the “converter+booster” clamped in the welding machine mount for the mechanical quality factor (Qm).
+Sometimes the booster problem is a damaged O-Rings cushion, what may be detectable only if the booster is clamped in the mount (if the O-Rings cushion is damaged, the mechanical quality factor will decrease considerably after clamping).
+This test is also important during developments to check if the booster nodal line is coinciding with the clamping region.

 The “converter+booster” frequency range [Fr-Fa]C+B should be within the “converter alone” frequency range [Fr-Fa]C (blue region), as exemplified on the first image above (the “converter+booster” range may be anywhere inside the converter range).
 The second image above illustrates a case of low frequency booster where the [Fr-Fa]C+B is not within the “converter alone” frequency range [Fr-Fa]C (the red box).
 The judgment is graphical/visual.